dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 - This proposal also assumes knowledge of 2.0's Input APIs as it is only a refactor and not a complete redesign of the API as in other proposals.
 The most noticable differences between the design of Input 2.0 and Input 3.0 are:
     - Input no longer has a hard bond to Windowing.
 The integration will remain the same to the end user but will use Source Generators, more on that later.
     - Input contexts are no longer interfaces, they are instead classes which contain input backends.
+- Unlike 1.0 and 2.0, all device lists (including those on `InputContext`) will return both connected and disconnected devices when indexed or iterated.

 ## Reference Implementation